Once upon a time I sold suits.

 - Waste and the human/ecological impact- OH MY GOD THE WASTE!
 This issue is incredibly serious.
 I encourage everyone reading this to educate themselves further from those who have produced ground-breaking resources like this and this.
 For example, do you know how much plastic and paper is used to ship garments to retailers only to be thrown out (hopefully recycled) immediately once the product is ready to be displayed?
 It's disgusting.
 An average men's dress shirt is not only wrapped in plastic and shipped in a box full of more plastic, but each shirt is full of clips, pins, cardboard and paper just so it can be presented to a retailer and their garbage can.
 And don't forget the tags that are either made of paper or plastic, tend to be massive, and are almost always chucked for retailers to replace them with their own tags.

 - Conformity- I mean conformity in both a physical and communal sense.
 By physical, I am talking about the very real way in which clothing is manufactured to hold your body and all its parts in an unnatural way that limits how you move, breath, digest and function.
 Here is some more info on the subject and 'the skinny jean injury' in Australia.
 Shoes are a big one here.
 Most shoes are absolutely stupid, hurt your feet, put your entire body out of alignment, and aren't actually comfortable.
 I have too many memories of women proclaiming that some high heels are just, "sit and look pretty shoes" for when you go for cocktails and don't need to move.
 That line is still in the Top 10 Most Ridiculous Things I've Heard While Working Retail (but that's another post).
 In the communal sense I am referring to people being pressured and into a certain look by capitalizing on our insecurities.
-Like pants that are manufactured to give you thigh gap or being coerced by brands or salespeople that you need to ditch those jeans you are wearing because next season, no one will be wearing jeans like that.
+Like pants that are manufactured to give you thigh gap or being coerced by brands that you need to ditch those jeans you are wearing because next season, no one will be wearing jeans like that.
 And, you want to be cool, right?

 - Living in the future- Like I mentioned before, constantly focusing your intention on what is 'coming next' or what’s 'going to be hot next season' encourages a negative behavioural pattern of emphasizing the future and creating imaginary situations where you will like, totally need that polka dot dress for that dinner at blah-blah that probably won't actually happen.
 Naturally, planning ahead is needed and so is forethought, but not the way in which the fashion industry, and especially fast-fashion indoctrinates the buyer with a sense of urgency where none is warranted.